jorgebucaran/hyperapp/docs/architecture/dispatch.md

   }
 ```

 Great!
-Now let’s learn how to use it.
+Now let's learn how to use it.

 ---